Location, location, location!

 Although the Consumer Protection Act (CPA) has brought some relief to tenants through sections 14 and 48-51, this is limited in reality because it will be up to the courts to interpret and enforce.
 Very few tenants have the deep pockets required to litigate so it is vital to be familiar with tenant rights and obligations before signing.
 Once a contract is signed, there is little or no leverage to negotiate better terms.

 Section 14 of the CPA, allows a tenant to cancel the lease at any time, provided the landlord is given 20 business days’ notice.
-This is a major departure from the past where a tenant was held liable for the full duration of the lease.
+This is a major departure from the past when a tenant was held liable for the full duration of the lease.
 Unfortunately, this is not a straightforward get-out-of-jail card for small businesses.
 This only applies to natural persons (human beings of legal age), not to juristic persons e.g. companies.
-Even though the law does not allow for discrimination on the basis of natural vs juristic persons, landlords are unsurprisingly insisting on the lease being in the name of a registered business to avoid section 14.
+Even though the law does not allow for discrimination based on natural vs juristic persons, landlords are unsurprisingly insisting on the lease being in the name of a registered business to avoid section 14.

 Section 14 protection is further watered down by the rather grey requirement that If the tenant cancels the lease prematurely, the landlord may charge a “reasonable” cancellation penalty.
 Exactly what constitutes “reasonable” is not defined.